 - Public Out-of-state: $29157 (range: $8425 to $65156)

 Check the directory of accredited programs and contact the DPT education program directly about Scholarships, Awards, and Grants opportunities.

 Licensed physical therapists may choose to pursue a residency or fellowship program to enhance their knowledge and practice.

-- Clinical Fellowship: A clinical fellowship is a planned program of postprofessional clinical and didactic education for physical therapists who demonstrate clinical expertise, prior to commencing the program, in a learning experience in an area of clinical practice related to the practice focus of the fellowship.
+- Clinical Fellowship: A clinical fellowship is a planned program of postprofessional clinical and didactic education for a physical therapist who demonstrates clinical expertise in an area of clinical practice related to the practice focus of the fellowship.
 (Fellows are frequently post-residency prepared or board-certified specialists.)
 A fellowship program must possess a curriculum that: